astropy/package-template/docs/ape17.rst

 configurations you want to use, and to then keep the CI configuration as simple as possible.

-Github now has an integrated CI service, Github Actions.
+GitHub now has an integrated CI service, GitHub Actions.
 If you wish to use Actions, a good place to start is the ``.github/workflows/ci_tests.yml`` file generated in :ref:`Step 0 <step-rerender>`.
 You can then see if any previous customizations you had made need to be copied over.
 This file shows how one can configure Actions to use tox to test different environments with different versions of python on different platforms.